• Skip to main content

 My second was, “Why do I have to connect the dots?”

 Sally may be the greatest thing since sliced bread, but I have no idea how she’ll fit into my podcast.
+My podcast is about stories for solopreneurs who rarely write press releases.
+If she’s worked mostly for big companies, and my podcast is tailored to solorpreneurs, why is she a fit?

 What I’m looking for is, “I’ve listened to 3 of your episodes.
 In Episode #71, you talk about how to use stories to build community.
 I loved the story of the guy who showed up, clueless about his future, and blossomed into a new, fulfilling career by growing with the community.
 My guest will talk about how she used stories to get community members to become more involved.
-He has specific examples of people who initially resisted the idea of ‘belonging.’
+She has specific examples of people who initially resisted the idea of ‘belonging.’
 As they listened to stories, they became active members and sometimes leaders in their community.”

 Sure, that requires work.
 You have to listen to a few of my podcast episodes.
 If you’re not willing to do that, I’ll have to figure out why you’re a good fit for my podcast.